m5stack/aws-iot-kit-tutorials/workshop/content/Blinky hello world/Prerequisites/_index.en.md

 pre = "<b>a. </b>"
 +++

-In this chapter, you'll download and install the [AWS CLI](https://aws.amazon.com/cli/) for your host machine's operating system, retrieve AWS [Identity and Access Management](https://aws.amazon.com/iam/) (IAM) user access credentials to manage services with the AWS CLI, configure the AWS CLI, and finally test that the AWS CLI is working properly.
-This tutorial assumes that you have an [AWS account](https://console.aws.amazon.com/console/home) and you have completed [setting up your environment](../getting-started/prerequisites.html).
-If you already have the AWS CLI (version 1 or version 2) installed and configured on your machine, skip to the [test section](#testing-the-aws-cli).
+In this section, you download and install the [AWS CLI](https://aws.amazon.com/cli/) for your host machine's operating system, retrieve AWS [Identity and Access Management](https://aws.amazon.com/iam/) (IAM) user access credentials to manage services with the AWS CLI, configure the AWS CLI, and finally test that the AWS CLI is working properly.

+{{% notice info%}}
+If you already have the AWS CLI (version 1 or version 2) installed and configured on your machine, skip to [Test the AWS CLI](#testing-the-aws-cli).
+{{% /notice %}}

-## Open the PlatformIO CLI Terminal Window
+## Open the PlatformIO CLI terminal window
-In the [Getting Started](../getting-started.html) tutorial, you installed and used PIO and the PIO terminal window.
+In the [Getting Started](../getting-started.html) tutorial, you installed and used Platform IO (PIO) and the PIO terminal window.
+The PIO terminal window pre-loads additional applications and libraries that your standard terminal/command prompt might not have.
 It is important to continue to use the PIO terminal window for all subsequent steps.
-The PIO terminal window pre-loads additional applications and libraries that your standard terminal/command prompt might not have.

-If you've closed VS Code or don't have the terminal viewport with the PlatformIO CLI loaded in VS Code, follow the steps below after opening VS Code:
+If you closed Visual Studio Code (VS Code) or don't have the terminal viewport with the PlatformIO CLI displayed, complete the following the steps:
+1. Open **VS Code**, if necessary.
-1) Click the **PlatformIO logo** on the VS Code activity bar (left most menu).
+1. Choose the **PlatformIO logo** on the VS Code activity bar.
-2) From the **Quick Access** menu, under **Miscellaneous**, select **New Terminal**.
-The terminal viewport should load with a new terminal labeled **PlatformIO CLI**.
+1. From the **Quick Access** menu, expand **Miscellaneous**, and select **New Terminal**.
+The terminal viewport should load with a new terminal labeled *PlatformIO CLI*.
-{{< img "pio-new_terminal-alexa_intro.en.png" "PlatformIO CLI terminal in VS Code" "1 - Open PIO menu, 2 - Open new PIO Terminal, 3 - Verify you're in the 'PlatformIO CLI' terminal session">}}
+{{< img "pio-new_terminal-alexa_intro.en.png" "PlatformIO CLI terminal in VS Code" "1 - Open PIO menu, 2 - Open a new PIO Terminal, 3 - Verify that you have a 'PlatformIO CLI' terminal session">}}

-## Downloading and Installing the AWS CLI
+## Download and Install the AWS CLI
 The AWS Command Line Interface (CLI) is a unified tool to manage your AWS services.
-With just one tool to download and configure, you can control multiple AWS services from the command line and automate them through scripts.
-To be able to configure the AWS CLI, you'll first need to have an AWS account.
-Please [sign in to AWS console](https://console.aws.amazon.com/console/home) or [create an AWS account](https://portal.aws.amazon.com/billing/signup#/start) before proceeding.
+You can control multiple AWS services from the command line and automate them through scripts with just one tool .
+To configure the AWS CLI, you first need to have an AWS account.

+* If you do not have a personal AWS account, please [sign in to AWS console](https://console.aws.amazon.com/console/home) or [create an AWS account](https://portal.aws.amazon.com/billing/signup#/start) before proceeding.
+* Once complete, expand the appropriate operating system from the following list and complete the instructions to install the AWS CLI:

 {{%expand "Ubuntu Linux v18.0+ (64-bit)" %}}
-Download and install the latest AWS CLI version 2 for 64-bit Linux:
+Issue the following commands to download and install the latest AWS CLI version 2 for 64-bit Linux:
    ```bash
    curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"
    unzip awscliv2.zip